Durpler/godot/cmake/SOURCE_LISTS.md

 The script does the following:
 1. Scans each component directory for source files
 2. Creates a separate source list file for each component
-3. For drivers, creates both a complete source list and a platform-specific source list
+3. For drivers, creates both a complete source list and a platform-specific source list with paths relative to the drivers directory

 ## Using Source Lists in CMakeLists.txt